kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 4. Resolve citation IDs by linking in-text citation markers to the corresponding bibliography entries using bibid_check.json.

 5. Merge all information into a unified DataFrame, preserving paper_id, sentence, section_cat, and the simplified intent, and export it as Preprocessed_Dataset.csv.

+## Acknowledgement

+This repository is based on the original dataset ([https://github.com/agaritto](https://github.com/agaritto/Article-Ranking-with-Location-based-Weight)).
+We processed and extended the dataset for further research.